kirmanak/Mealient/README.md

 ## Contribution

-Any contribution is greatly appreciated.
-Including translations, new issues, feature requests and typo corrections.
-I won't specify any rules until I have to ask the same thing multiple times.
-Just use the common sense.
+Any contribution is greatly appreciated: translations, bug reports, feature requests and any PR.